pkivolowitz/asm_book/README.md

-# ARM V8 Assembly Language Programming Made Not So Scary
+# Assembly Language Programming Made Not So Scary

 This text book provides a fairly thorough examination of the ARM V8 ISA.
 It begins from the perspective of a person knowledgeable in the C or C++ programming languages (or similar languages, of which there are many).